Reconstruction of $T_{\mathbb{P}^2}$ via tropical Lagrangian multi-section

 See Figure \ref{fig:wall}.

-Hence Equation (\ref{eqn:correct_gluing}) can be understood as the wall-crossing diagram as shown in Figure \ref{fig:wall}.
-Furthermore, in view of \cite{HLZ19}, the walls of the mirror Lagrangian should concentrate on a small neighborhood of $\bigcup_{k=0}^2\bb{R}_{\geq 0}\inner{n_k}$ as $\hbar\to 0$.
+Hence the cocycle condition (\ref{eqn:correct_gluing}) can be understood as the wall-crossing diagram as shown in Figure \ref{fig:wall}.
+Furthermore, in view of \cite{HLZ19}, the walls of the mirror Lagrangian should concentrate on a small neighborhood of $\bigcup_{i\neq j}\bb{R}_{\geq 0}\inner{n_{ij}}$ as $\hbar\to 0$.

 The closed string wall-crossing phenomenon has been studied in \cite{KS_scattering, GPS_trop_vertex, CLM_scattering}.
 The wall-crossing factors are elements of the so called \emph{tropical vertex group}.
 They are responsible for correcting the semi-flat complex structure by Maslov index 0 disks bounded by those SYZ fibers over a wall.
-In our case, which is an open theory, the factors $\Theta_{ij}$'s are responsible for correcting the ``semi-flat bundle" $\{\tau_{ij}^{sf}\}$ by non-trivial holomorphic disks bounded by SYZ fibers over walls and the mirror Lagrangian of $T_{\bb{P}^2}$.
+In our case, which is an open theory, the factors $\{\Theta_{ij}\}$ are responsible for correcting the ``semi-flat bundle" $\{\tau_{ij}^{sf}\}$ by non-trivial holomorphic disks bounded by SYZ fibers over walls and the mirror Lagrangian of $T_{\bb{P}^2}$.